-5.12 Alarm Telephone Sequence for AS300RX Receiver in Power Fail Alarm.
+5.11 Alarm Telephone Sequence for AS300RX Receiver Power Fail Alarm.

-Three telephone numbers RXtel1, Rxtel2 and RXtel3 can be allocated to the receiver for power fail alarm.
-When an alarm is activated from a power fail at the receiver, telephone number 1 (Rxtel1) will be sent then the remaining telephone numbers if entered will be sent at 3 minute intervals.
-If these calls are not acknowledged Tel 1 to Tel 3 will be phoned again 30 minutes later.
+Five telephone numbers can be allocated to the receiver power fail alarm.
+When an alarm is activated from a power fail at the receiver, telephone number 1 will be sent then the remaining telephone numbers will be consecutively sent.
+If these calls are not acknowledged Tel 1 to Tel 5 will be phoned again 30 minutes later.
 After this no more phone calls will be issued until power is resumed.

-5.13 Test Message
+5.12 Test Message

-The AS300RX will send a test message to the receiver telephone number RxTel1 every 28 days.
-This feature helps to ensure the communications of the unit are working and if a PAYG sim is fitted, keeps the network active for the sim.
+The AS300RX will send a test message to the receiver telephone number 1 every 28 days.
+This feature helps to ensure the communications of the unit is working and if a PAYG sim is fitted, keeps the network active for the sim.
 The time of the test message is derived from when the unit is powered up.